Bidant/alx-higher_level_programming/0x08-python-more_classes/README.md

 9. A square is a rectangle
    Write a class Rectangle that defines a rectangle by: (based on 8-rectangle.py)
 10. N queens
-    The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
-Write a program that solves the N queens problem.
+    The N queens puzzle is basically the challenge of placing N non-attacking queens on an N×N chessboard.
+Write a program that
+    solves the N queens problem.